 1 Kindly note that donors place great importance on a strong motivation form when selecting their fellows.
 A weak motivation form may lead to failure of consideration of the application.
 Should the space provided below be insufficient, please attach additional sheets.

 REFERENCE FORM

 Name of candidate:

-INSTRUCTIONS FOR REFEREE E:
+INSTRUCTIONS FOR REF

-Please state below in what capacity and since when you have known the candidate, and your opinion on the candidate's ability to undertake the M.Hum. programme in International Maritime Legislation.
+Please state below in what o opinion on the candidate's Maritime Legislation.

-·

 Name:

 Title:

 Institution:

 REFERENCE FORM